Euclid Quick Data Release (Q1). Extending the quest for little red dots to z<4: Data description

 Briefly, Q1 includes $63\,\mathrm{deg}^2$ of the extragalactic sky, divided into three fields: $22\,\mathrm{deg}^2$ in the Euclid Deep Field North (EDF-N); $12\,\mathrm{deg}^2$ in the Euclid Deep Field Fornax (EDF-F); and $28\,\mathrm{deg}^2$ in the Euclid Deep Field South (EDF-S).
 Each field has been observed in four photometric bands, one in the visible \citep[$\IE$,][]{EuclidSkyVIS}, and three in the near-IR \citep[NISP, $\YE$, $\JE$, and $\HE$ band, see][]{EuclidSkyNISP}.
 In addition, these observations are complemented with ground-based observations carried out with multiple instruments covering between $0.3\,\micron$ and $0.9\,\micron$, as part of the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS, Gwyn et al. in prep.) or the Dark Energy Survey \citep{DES}.
 The complete list of filters available in each field and their corresponding observational depths are reported in \cref{tab:filters}.

 In this work we consider aperture photometry measured for all bands on the images convolved to the worst spatial resolution (usually a ground based band).
 We consider an aperture with a diameter of 2 full width at half maximum (FWHM, median value of $1\arcsecf3$) and we correct it to total \citep[see][for more details]{Q1-TP004}.
-We also correct each flux for galactic extinction, using the relation by \citet{Gordon2023} and the position of each source.
+We also correct each flux for galactic extinction, using the position of each source and the relation by \citet{Gordon2023}, which heavily relies on the results by \citet{Gordon2009,Fitzpatrick2019,Gordon2021}, and \citet{Decleir2022}.